-The median home price in the U.S. (half higher, half lower) is $272,200, according to the National Association of Realtors.
-In some hot markets, such as New York City and San Francisco, house prices are much higher.
+In the third quarter of 2022, the median price for a single-family home in the U.S. (meaning half of prices are higher, half lower) was $398,500, according to the National Association of Realtors.
+In hot markets such as San Francisco, Seattle and Boston, house prices are much higher.

 The problem for most people is tapping that investment.

 Selling your abode and moving elsewhere is one solution, but that's a tough call for some people.
 If you've paid off a big chunk of your mortgage or paid it off entirely, a reverse mortgage can be a solution, but check it out carefully before you decide.

 A reverse mortgage is a loan based on the paid-up current value, or equity, in your home.
 Unlike a conventional mortgage, your lender pays you — in monthly payments, through a variable line of credit or in a lump sum.
 You don't have to repay the loan until you sell your house, move or die.